PechayClub/BurnutsPlusTNTandDisparityMod/CONTRIBUTING.md

 - Make sure your pull request dosent contain patented or trademarked material.
 - Make pull request are for the versions only supported in [SECURITY.md](https://github.com/Team-Burnuts/BurnutsPlusTNTandDisparityMod/blob/master/SECURITY.md.).
 - Our code should be edit using MCreator not by using GitHub manually or a notepad to edit the file because your changes will get overwritten.
+- Do not make a pull request that modifies anything it the .github folder.

 If your pull request won't follow these guidelines will be closed without warning and labeled declined.